 - Elimination of current health and amenity impacts from rodents.

 The eradication of rodents is consistent with numerous local, state, commonwealth and international plans and obligations.
-Eradication of exotic rodents from high priority islands (including LHI) is the first objective in the Commonwealth Threat Abatement Plan to Reduce the Impacts of Exotic Rodents on Biodiversity on Australian Offshore islands of Less than 100 000 Hectares.
+Eradication of exotic rodents from high priority islands (including LHI) was the first objective in the Commonwealth Threat Abatement Plan to Reduce the Impacts of Exotic Rodents on Biodiversity on Australian Offshore islands of Less than 100 000 Hectares.
 The action is in accordance with the objects of the EPBC Act and the principles of ecologically sustainable development.

 - Ongoing impacts to biodiversity (including potential population decreases and extinctions) as a result of rodent predation and competition.